ak708/Fundwave/README.md

 ## Feedback and Support

 We value your feedback and are committed to continuously improving FundWave.
-If you encounter any issues, have suggestions for new features, or need support, please reach out to our support team at support@fundwave.com.
+If you encounter any issues, have suggestions for new features, or need support, please reach out.

 ## License